Collection: Women's Touchscreen Leather Gloves

 Women's Touchscreen Leather Gloves

-Why integrated yarn outlasts coatings: Conductive coatings flake and oxidise after a winter of friction; yarn maintains conductivity for the lifetime of the glove.
-The trade-off: conductivity is at the very tip rather than the entire fingertip pad.
+Why integrated yarn outlasts coatings: conductive coatings flake and oxidise after a winter of friction; yarn maintains conductivity for the full lifetime of the glove.
+The trade-off is that conductivity sits at the very tip rather than the entire fingertip pad, which actually helps typing accuracy on small targets.